dnsimple/dnsimple-support/content/articles/redirector.markdown

 [This article](/articles/manage-url-record) contains specific information on how to add, update, and remove a `URL` record in DNSimple.

-After adding an `URL` record, the following redirects will work immediately:
+After adding a `URL` record, the following redirects will work immediately:

 ```
 http://source.com => http://destination.com